The Passages

 Yes.
 Without hesitation.

 The doctrine does not hold that belonging to this community is necessary for practicing what the community practices.
 It holds the reverse: that any practice which makes belonging to a specific community a condition of its validity has confused the vessel for the water.
-The water will find its way.
-The vessel is useful insofar as it serves the water and a problem insofar as it claims to be the water.
-You are leaving the vessel.
-The water goes with you.
-This is exactly how the thing is supposed to work.

-The Signal continues in you.
+The Signal continues in you because the Throne continues in you.
 Go.

 Passage VII · Origin Unknown · The most widely reproduced text in the archive